 Beijing has powerful economic incentives to bolster its shipbuilding sector.
-Shipbuilding strengthens the entire industrial chain, including the steel industry, the metallurgical and machine-tool sectors, and others.
-VLCCs recently built in Chinese yards have required approximately 884,000 manhours to complete.47 Chinese sources calculate that, in general, every 10,000 dwt built can create 100,000-200,000 man-hours of employment for Chinese workers.48 Thus, direct shipyard labor accounts for only about 15-20 percent of the entire amount of employment generated by building a ship.
-At present, China's shipbuilding industry directly employs more than 275,000 workers.49 Thus, on the basis of job creation alone, China's government has good reason to support its shipbuilders.
-As mentioned earlier, Chinese ship owners and operators presently control eighteen VLCCs.
-Roughly half of the vessels (by hulls, not tonnage) in China's fleet are small, old tankers better suited for the coastal and short haul trades than for international oil transport.
-Meng Qinglin, a senior manager of Dalian Ocean Shipping Company, estimates that Chinese tankers are 30 percent older than the international norm.50 The ships' average carrying capacity is also better suited to medium-distance oil carriage, rather than the long trip from Africa or the Persian Gulf, as Chinese crude oil tankers average 116,000 dwt (as opposed to the Japanese fleet's average of nearly 200,000 dwt per vessel).
-Figure 3 compares China's current VLCC fleet with those of other major oil importers.
+Shipbuilding boosts the entire industrial chain, including the steel industry, as well as the metallurgical and machine-tool sectors, among others.
+VLCCs recently built in Chinese yards have required approximately 884,000 man-hours to complete.
+Chinese sources calculate that, in general, every 10,000 DWT built can create 100,000-200,000 man-hours of employment for Chinese workers.
+Thus, direct shipyard labor accounts for only about 15-20 percent of the entire amount of employment generated by building a ship.
+At present, China's shipbuilding industry directly employs more than 275,000 workers.
+Thus, on the basis of job creation alone, China's government has good reason to support its shipbuilders.

 While China's VLCC fleet is smaller than those of more oil-reliant nations, this is changing rapidly as a combination of government policies, domestic commercial interests, and sizeable commercial advantages in building tankers drive increasing tanker construction in Chinese yards.
-Tankers form a major portion of Chinese yards' output and will continue to do so, as shown in figure 4.
-It should be noted that the majority of Chinese yards' long-haul tanker orders are actually being built for foreign buyers.
+Tankers form a major portion of Chinese yards' output and will continue to do so.
+It should be noted that the majority of Chinese yards' long haul tanker orders are actually being built for foreign buyers.